-Students who wish to complain about academic or non-academic matters should contact the Vice President for Student Services.
-The complaint must be in writing and either be hand delivered or mailed to the Vice President for Student Services, East Central Community College, P.O.
-Box 129, Decatur, Mississippi 39327; telephone (601) 635-2375.
+Students who wish to complain about non-instructional matters should contact the Vice President for Student Services within ten (10) working days of the occurrence of the incident upon which the complaint is based.
+The name and contact information of the student filing the complaint, the nature of the complaint, the remedy sought, previous efforts to informally resolve the complaint, and all other pertinent information must be in writing and either be delivered in person or mailed to the Vice President for Student Services, East Central Community College, P. O. Box 129, Decatur, Mississippi 39327; telephone (601) 635-2111, ext.
+204 or 205.
+Failure to give such written notice to the Vice President for Student Services within the timeframe described above shall constitute a waiver by the student to present his/her complaint.